pbenettin/tran-SAS/README.md

 ## Running the model

 The current model version can be run by executing the script `model_STARTER.m`.
 The starter will search the file `case_study_name.txt` for the name of the case study to run.
 Then, it will read the associated configuration file (case_studies > {case study name} > `config_file.m`) and run the model according to that configuration.
-Some test synthetic datasets (`TestData` and `TestData_SteadyState`) are provided as illustrative case studies.
+A synthetic dataset (`TestData`) is provided for testing.
 You can modify the model parameters and simulation settings through the configuration file.

 To run the model on your own data, you need to prepare a new case study: